 If you pack toothpaste in hand luggage you need to buy some travel size toothpaste which is usually around 1.75 or 1.85 ounces.
 With a tube of toothpaste that size you’re well within the limit set by the TSA.

-The answer is that yes you can, and that you should bring toothpaste along.
-The other question is what size will be allowed on the plane since the TSA (Transportation Security Administration) has put regulations into place that affect bringing toiletry items on a plane?
-One of the first things you should know is that toothpaste is considered to be a liquid according to the TSA rules.
-The size you can have in your carry on is 3.4 ounces.
+These limits on container size are in place because toothpaste is considered to be a liquid according to the TSA rules.
+The maximum size you can have in your carry on luggage is 3.4 ounces.
 In Europe the size limit is 100ml.

 Do remember that they don’t only sell toothpaste in your home town.
 There is probably an excellent chance that you will be able to find toothpaste at your destination!

-You probably know what type of toothpaste you like.
-You can even buy a refillable toothpaste tube and just take some of your regular toothpaste.
+You can buy a refillable toothpaste tube and just take some of your regular toothpaste.

 Solid Toothpaste Tablets May Be Worth Trying

 I haven’t actually tried these but they get great reviews.
-And since they are not a gel or liquid you can take as many as you like.
+And since they are not a gel or liquid you can pack toothpaste tablets in unrestricted quantities.